Economics of Incarceration

 • Workers Doing Time Must Be Protected by Job Safety Laws National Employment Law Project, April, 2024“Excessive carceral costs and fees coupled with strong incentives for early release push incarcerated workers into accepting dangerous assignments.”

-• (New) report thumbnail Prison disciplinary fines only further impoverish incarcerated people and families Prison Policy Initiative, February, 2024“In 16 prison systems, we found policies referencing fines and/or fees related to confirmed disciplinary violations (where someone is found guilty or pleads guilty).”
+• report thumbnail Prison disciplinary fines only further impoverish incarcerated people and families Prison Policy Initiative, February, 2024“In 16 prison systems, we found policies referencing fines and/or fees related to confirmed disciplinary violations (where someone is found guilty or pleads guilty).”

 • One in Five: How Mass Incarceration Deepens Inequality and Harms Public Safety (Part 4) Sentencing Project, January, 2024“Mass incarceration's hold on vast public resources, its imposition of financial burdens, and the obstacles erected for people with criminal records further erode economic and social buffers against crime.”